lyfeyaj/sublime-text-imfix/README.md

 git clone https://github.com/lyfeyaj/sublime-text-imfix.git
 ```

-+ Change directory to this folder :
++ Change your current directory to this folder `sublime-text-imfix`:

 ```bash
 cd sublime-text-imfix
 ```

-+ Run the command :
++ Run the below script :

 ```bash
 ./sublime-imfix
 ```

 + Done!
-Re-login your X windows and start use sublime text 3 with fctix!
+Re-login your X windows.
+And then you can enjoy using Sublime Text 3 with Fctix Input Method!

 ### Completion Preview Image: